PromptLoop: Plug-and-Play Prompt Refinement via Latent Feedback for Diffusion Model Alignment: Implementation Details

 We use Qwen2.5-VL-3B-Instruct~\citep{bai2025qwen2} as the policy model, and Stable Diffusion 1.5~\citep{rombach2022high} (SD1.5), XL~\citep{podell2023sdxl} (SDXL), and XL-Turbo~\citep{sauer2024adversarial} (SDXL-turbo) as the text-to-image diffusion backbones, with the specific model chosen according to the task setting.
 Generation resolution, classifier-free guidance (CFG) scale, inference steps, and sampler were set to each model’s default configuration, except that we used the DDIM sampler~\citep{song2020denoising} for SD1.5 and 5 sampling steps for SDXL-turbo.

 For GRPO training, we build on the TRL library\footnote{\url{https://github.com/huggingface/trl}} and implement our framework on top of it.
 Training is performed with the GRPO algorithm using a learning rate of $5\times10^{-6}$, batch size $8$, group size $8$, and $\beta$ (the KL-regularization coefficient) set to $0.005$ for single-reward training and $0$ for composite-reward training, without PPO clipping (num-iterations $=1$).
 We further apply parameter-efficient fine-tuning (LoRA)~\citep{hu2022lora} using the PEFT library\footnote{\url{https://github.com/huggingface/peft}}, with rank $r=16$, scaling factor $\alpha=64$, dropout $0.05$, and updates applied to all linear projection layers in the transformer blocks.
-All experiments are conducted in \texttt{bf16} precision on four NVIDIA A100 80GB GPUs.
+All experiments are conducted in \texttt{bf16} precision on four NVIDIA A100 80GB GPUs, and each training run takes approximately three days to complete.

 To optimize our framework, we use $2$ training-prompt improvement steps and $5$ sampling-prompt improvement steps.
 Visual feedback is resized to $256 \times 256$ from the original denoised estimates obtained during the sampling process and provided to the policy model.
 During sampling, we insert the built-in token \texttt{<|image\_pad|>} as a placeholder to replace the visual feedback.